How to set up DNS on any Android phone (step by step)

 Your Android smartphone is now using a private DNS provider.

-If your smartphone runs Android 8 or an older version of Android, then you can use a DNS changer application to change the DNS on your smartphone.
+If your smartphone runs an older version of Android, then you can use a DNS changer application to change the DNS on your smartphone.

 Cloudflare's 1.1.1.1, BGNmobi's DNS Changer, and Quad9 Connect are free DNS changer apps.
 You can find these apps in the Google Play app store.